Extracting Persistent Clusters in Dynamic Data via M\"obius inversion: Details and Proofs

-From \cite[Section 7.3]{burago}, we recall the \emph{Gromov-Hausdorff distance} between metric spaces.
+We recall the \emph{Gromov-Hausdorff distance} between metric spaces.
 Let $(X,d_X)$ and $(Y,d_Y)$ be any two metric spaces and let $\tripod$ be a tripod between $X$ and $Y$.
-Then, the \emph{distortion} of $R$ is defined as \begin{definition}[The Gromov-Hausdorff distance {\cite[Section 7.3.3]{burago}}] Let $(X,d_X)$ and $(Y,d_Y)$ be any two metric spaces.
+Then, the \emph{distortion} of $R$ is defined as \begin{definition}[Gromov-Hausdorff distance {\cite[Section 7.3]{buragobook}}] Let $(X,d_X)$ and $(Y,d_Y)$ be any two compact metric spaces.
 Then,

 where the infimum is taken over all tripods $R$ between $X$ and $Y$.
 In particular, any tripod $R$ between $X$ and $Y$ is said to be an \emph{$\eps$-tripod} between $(X,d_X)$ and $(Y,d_Y)$ if $\dis(R)\leq \eps$. \end{definition}